rcpch/digital-growth-charts-server/docs/products/30_python-library.md

 ---
-title: RCPCHGrowth Python package
+title: Python package
 reviewers: Dr Marcus Baw, Dr Simon Chapman
 ---

-# RCPCHGrowth Python library
+# rcpchgrowth Python package

 The calculation functions within the dGC API are powered by a self-contained Python package which has been extracted out into a separate repository and is published on [PyPi](https://pypi.org/project/rcpchgrowth/), the Python Package Index.
 This enables the centile calculation functions to be used in other programs.